-- Candidates are encouraged to submit their request at the time of registration, so that there is time to process the request and if there is anything missing or unclear about your request, you have sufficient time to provide us with additional information.
-Accommodations requests should be submitted no later than 90 days prior to the exam administration date.
+- Candidates are encouraged to submit their request at the time of registration, to ensure there is time to process the request, and to allow for sufficient time for candidates to provide OEBC with additional information if there is anything missing from or unclear about their request.
+Accommodations requests should be submitted no later than 60 days prior to the exam administration date.

 - Read all of OEBC’s published information about accommodations including the Decision Making Principles and Documentation Guidelines, and be sure your evaluator has read them.
 Prepare your supporting evidence that conforms to the Guidelines.

 - Complete the Accommodations Request Form.
 Because OEBC administers two exams (written and OSCE) that have very different functional requirements and settings, you must submit a separate accommodations request for each exam and each administration.
 All accommodations requests MUST include supporting evidence that you have a disability and require accommodations in order to access the exam.

 - Submit your completed Accommodations Request Form and supporting documentation by email to email@example.com.
 Ensure all documentation is legibly printed.
 OEBC will confirm receipt of your request.